 Traditional weight loss aids focused largely on the individual failure to acknowledge the role social relationships may be playing in the ability to lose weight.

-Recent research carried out by American psychologists suggests that the support of friends and family can play a key role in helping you lose weight.
+Research carried out by American psychologists suggests that the support of friends and family, your social relationships, can play a key role in helping you lose weight.

 The volume of information on weight loss can be confusing

 Amy Gorin, associate professor of psychology and principal investigator at UConn’s Center for Health Intervention and Prevention (CHIP), found that people trying to lose weight are not failing because they don’t know how.